 Setting up a DSpace Repository

-To set up an Institutional Repository hosted by the TDL, you must be an institution of higher learning in Texas and a member of the Texas Digital Library.
+To set up an Digital Repository hosted by the TDL, you must be a member of the Texas Digital Library.
 To find out more about membership opportunities, please see the Membership section of our Web site.

-If you are a member of the Texas Digital Library and need assistance in setting up an Institutional Repository, please contact us for more information.
+If you are a member of the Texas Digital Library and need assistance in setting up an Digital Repository, please contact us for more information.